 Whether you’re looking to advance in your field or start a new career a degree from NSU will help you get there.
 Click below if you would like to receive more information on a specific graduate degree program.
 If you are ready to start the application process click on Apply Now.

+Nova Southeastern University currently offers two residency programs: a Neurologic Physical Therapy Residency and a Faculty Physical Therapy Residency.
 Nova Southeastern University-Pinecrest Rehabilitation Hospital Neurologic Residency Program has obtained candidate status from ABPTRFE.
 Though achievement of candidate status signifies satisfactory progress toward accreditation, it does not assure that the program will be accredited.

 Jennifer Canbek, PT, PhD, NCS